 For connection purposes, the purge connection uses an M5 internal thread diameter.
-An optional purge connection kit (ZEN1009) is available from Malvern instruments if this facility is to be used.
-When performing a purge measurement the following rules should be taken into account:
+An optional purge connection kit (ZEN1009) is available from Malvern instruments if you want to use this facility.
+When performing a purge measurement you should take the following rules into account:

 - The flow rate will be preset at 1.5ltr/min at 1 bar.